Is There A Difference Between Being A Dad Vs. Father?

 • All are equally important

-Respects the mother of their children
+Respect for the mother of their children

 No matter the relationship between mom and dad, a good dad always treats their mother with respect.
 They might be experiencing problems in their relationship, but they never mistreat their child’s mother.
 While relationship counseling might help immensely, even hard times require kindness.
 Demonstrating to your children how to treat others is an example that parents are responsible for.

 Dads teach their children how a partner should be treated and how they should expect to be treated.
-This is one of the most important things a dads can do for their families.
+This is one of the most important things dads can do for their families.

 Qualities of a father